 - Missing required fields with no default values get added automatically when you add a row.
 If values are missing from required fields, messages and subtle color shading appear to indicate.

 - Pin, resize, reorder, and reset columns to personalize each grid.

-- Grids support a preset number of rows per page.
+- Grids support a preset maximum number of rows per page.
 For example, the roadmap grid shows 100 rows per page, the Staffing Resources-to-Investments page shows 200 resources, and the Project Staff page shows 500 rows per page.
 Use the FIRST, PREVIOUS, NEXT, and LAST controls to navigate between multiple pages.

 - Select dates from a scrolling calendar with year, month, and day controls.

 - Sort by a column in ascending order, and toggle the sort order with a single click in descending order.Fields with multi-value lookup values do not support sorting.